-Staff will administer first aid to you, if and when needed.
-If you or your Parent-Carer opts to NOT receive medical attention, they must send a signed letter that is sent to the ADO River Valley Business Office and also confirm with them over the phone.
+Staff will administer first aid to a student as needed.
+If parents-carers opt for their child-young person not to receive medical attention, they must send a signed letter to the ADO River Valley Office and confirm with them over the phone.